vrischmann/sketch/dear_llm.md

 ## Meta

 The program you are working on is Sketch.
 The program you are running is Sketch.
 This can be slightly confusing: Carefully distinguish the prompt and tools you have from the codebase you are working on.
 Modifying the code does not change your prompt or tools.

+## Testing

+- Do NOT use the testify package.
+Write tests using the standard Go testing library only.